Skip to main content

 Technical Analysis

-This vulnerability involves improper neutralization of special elements used in SQL commands (CWE-89) in Microsoft SQL Server 2016 Service Pack 3 (GDR) version 13.0.0.
-It enables an authorized attacker with local access and high privileges to perform SQL injection attacks that can lead to privilege escalation.
-The vulnerability has been assigned CVE-2026-32167 and has a CVSS v3.1 base score of 6.7 (AV:L/AC:L/PR:H/UI:N/S:U/C:H/I:H/A:H).
-Microsoft has released an official patch to remediate this issue.
+This vulnerability (CVE-2026-32167) involves improper neutralization of special elements used in SQL commands within Microsoft SQL Server 2016 Service Pack 3 (GDR).
+It allows an attacker with existing local authorization to perform SQL injection attacks that can lead to privilege escalation.
+The vulnerability is classified under CWE-89 (SQL Injection).
+Microsoft has released an official fix to remediate this issue.

 Potential Impact

-Successful exploitation allows an authorized local attacker to elevate their privileges on the affected SQL Server instance, potentially leading to full compromise of the database confidentiality, integrity, and availability.
-The vulnerability impacts the confidentiality, integrity, and availability of the system as indicated by the CVSS vector.
-No public exploits are known at this time.
+Successful exploitation of this vulnerability can result in an authorized local attacker elevating their privileges on the affected SQL Server instance.
+The impact includes high confidentiality, integrity, and availability consequences as indicated by the CVSS vector.
+There are no known exploits in the wild at this time.

 Mitigation Recommendations

-An official fix is available from Microsoft.
-Users of Microsoft SQL Server 2016 Service Pack 3 (GDR) version 13.0.0 should apply the vendor-provided patch as detailed in the Microsoft advisory at https://msrc.microsoft.com/update-guide/vulnerability/CVE-2026-32167 to remediate this vulnerability.
+An official patch is available from Microsoft to fix this vulnerability.
+Users of Microsoft SQL Server 2016 Service Pack 3 (GDR) should apply the update as provided in the Microsoft advisory at https://msrc.microsoft.com/update-guide/vulnerability/CVE-2026-32167 to remediate the issue.

 Pro Console: star threats, build custom feeds, automate alerts via Slack, email & webhooks.Upgrade to Pro